TRAILBREAKER Resources LTD

 History of the Swan Zone

-Due to the success of the first pass results at the Atsutla Gold Project in 2020, Trailbreaker staked a historical molybdenum-copper porphyry prospect discovered in the late 1960s and explored periodically since then.
-Despite more than 500 soil and surface rock samples and almost 1,000 meters of shallow diamond drilling, no geochemical analysis for gold was ever completed.
+The Swan zone area was staked to cover a historical molybdenum-copper porphyry prospect that was discovered in the late 1960s and explored periodically since then.
+Despite more than 500 soil and surface rock samples and almost 1,000 meters of shallow diamond drilling, no geochemical analysis for gold was ever completed in the period before Trailbreaker staked the area in 2020.
 Historical geological mapping and drill hole logging indicate a complex intrusive system, comprising widespread quartz-feldspar porphyritic monzonite cut by a variety of felsic and mafic dikes.
 Molybdenite-pyrite mineralization is closely associated with sheeted quartz veins, quartz stockwork and breccia zones.
-The historical drilling at Swan intersected broad, low to mid-grade molybdenite mineralization, returning up to 0.06% Mo over 73 metres, as well as several significant silver intercepts including >26 g/t Ag over 3 meters.
+The historical drilling at Swan intersected broad, low to mid-grade molybdenite mineralization, returning up to 0.06% Mo over 73 meters, as well as several significant silver intercepts including > 26 g/t Ag over 3 meters.